uttam-gelot/uttam-gelot/README.md

 ### 🤓 Who am I?
 (Briefly):

-- 🔵 I’m currently working as Sr Software Engineer mainly with NodeJS.
+- 🔵 I’m currently working as Sr Software Engineer, as role of DevOps cum Backend Developer with NodeJS.
 - 👯 I’m looking to collaborate with other developers
 - 🥅 2023 Goals: Learn to build big projects with microservices.